slammingprogramming/Pong-Unleashed/README.md

 - Multiple game modes to choose from:
   - Local Multiplayer: Play against a friend on the same computer.
   - VS CPU: Challenge yourself against an AI-controlled opponent with adjustable difficulty levels.
   - Online Multiplayer: Play against a friend over a network by hosting or joining a server.
+(Needs fixing)
   - Tutorial: Learn the game mechanics and rules through a step-by-step tutorial.
 - Various difficulties in CPU-controlled mode to provide a challenging experience.
 - Real-time synchronization of game state in online multiplayer mode.